rinzool/airflow-extension/README.md

 On the log page of a task, the extension will fetch the `Running command` called by the task if it exists.

+### Highlight DAGs

+It is possible to define a list of DAGs which will be highlighted on Airflow UI.

+Open extension popup and then click "_Settings_".

+In options page, define a list of DAGs name in _csv_ (_e.g. dag1,dag2,dag3_) in textarea under "_List of dags to highlight_".
+Then in any Airflow UI page on _"DAGs"_ page, if a DAG name contains one of the name defined in option, the line will be highlighted.

 ## Updates

 To get last updates :